george24601/notes/pm/misc.md

 never complain your company or your team's task in front your subordinates - and stop the complaints at you!
 However, it is OK to complain to your boss!

+### difficult talk

+If you expect the discussion to go poorly, it will be clear during the conversation itself.
+Positive visioning is helpful in any endeavor, and difficult conversations are no different.
+Before the conversation, think about your ideal outcome.
+It’s very possible that the conversation will go much better than you initially thought.

+You may want to write down your talking points beforehand, but preparing an entire script is unreasonable.
+It’s unlikely that the conversation will go exactly as planned.
+A script could create a situation where you are delivering a monologue instead of finding a solution together through dialogue.

+It’s important that you tell the truth during the conversation, but it’s equally important that you use language that your counterpart will be receptive to.
+Being either too blunt or too vague decreases your chances of achieving your desired result.

+Slowing down helps you to be more conscious about what you are saying.
+If you can feel yourself getting defensive or reactive, pause and take a breath.

+Place both feet on the floor and put your hands on your knees.
+Face the person you’re talking with.